Salt & Wind Travel

 Paris, the City of Lights, is a dream destination.
-With rich history, stunning architecture, world-renowned art, and a vibrant creative scene, it has major appeal.
-But, when planning a trip, one question is constant: what is the best arrondissement to stay in Paris?
-This guide will help you navigate the different arrondissements (or neighborhoods) within the city center.
+It has a rich history, stunning architecture, world-renowned art, and a vibrant creative scene.
+But, when planning a trip, our travel clients constantly ask: What is the best arrondissement to stay in Paris?
+This guide will help you navigate the city center’s different arrondissements (or neighborhoods).

-Determining the best arrondissement to stay in Paris is subjective as it depends on whether you want to live like a local or be in an up-and-coming hood.
-For first time visitors, a few of Paris’ arrondissements (the 1st through 7th) are in a more central location and closer to main attractions like Notre Dame Cathedral, Place Vendôme, or museums like the Centre Pompidou.
+Deciding on the best arrondissement to stay in Paris is subjective.
+It depends on whether you want to live like a local or be in an up-and-coming area.
+For first-time visitors, a few of Paris’ arrondissements (the 1st through 7th) are more centrally located and closer to main attractions like Notre Dame Cathedral, Place Vendôme, or museums like the Centre Pompidou.

-As someone who lived in the French capital, has French family, and has been there countless times, I have thoughts on the best arrondissement to stay in Paris.
+As someone who has lived in the French capital, has a French family, and has been there countless times, I have first-hand knowledge of the best arrondissement to stay in Paris.
 From my first trip to Paris over 20 years ago, when I stayed near Chinatown, to my culinary school-era apartment in the shadow of Sacré Coeur, I’ve spent years exploring the city.
-Like New York, there is a quartier for every interest, be it for vintage shopping, hanging with local artists, or being smack-dab in the city center.
+Like New York, there is a quartier for every interest: vintage shopping, hanging with local artists, or being smack-dab in the city center.

 As a travel planner who curates custom French travel itineraries, I help our clients find the best places to stay, whether it’s their first time or their 20th visit.